You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Size: 1 byte dec

-Parameter 3: Choose the color of the LED indicators for the dimmer.
+Parameter 3: Choose the color of the LED indicators of the dimmer.

 Size: 1 byte dec

-Parameter 4: Choose the color of the LED indicator for the relay.
+Parameter 4: Choose the color of the LED indicator of the relay.

 Size: 1 byte dec